engraving-challenges/main/1-introduction.md

-The post-production discussion of a big [Edition] (http://lilypondblog.org/category/fried-songs/) raised considerable and renewed interest in the performance of different notation programs when it comes to complex notational challenges.
+The post-production discussion of a big [Edition] (http://lilypondblog.org/category/fried-songs/) raised considerable and renewed interest in the performance of different notation programs when it comes to unusual notations and other engraving challenges.

-There are programs that create very good out-of-the-box scores while others have difficulties sorting out complex notation in a satisfactory manner.
+There are programs that create very good out-of-the-box scores while others focus on making it easier to adjust the results to the engraver's preference.
 On the other hand there are significant differences in how the tools can handle different parts of an editorial workflow: